-WICSEC’s Intergovernmental Fair celebrated its thirteenth anniversary this past year in Omaha, Nebraska.
-With participation of over twenty five county, state, tribal, and federal ambassadors, WICSEC attendees were treated to a comprehensive intergovernmental experience.
+WICSEC’s Intergovernmental Fair celebrated its fourteenth anniversary this past year in Spokane, Washington.
+With participation of over twenty county, state, tribal, and federal ambassadors, WICSEC attendees were treated to a comprehensive intergovernmental experience.
 Ambassadors brought flags, promotional items, informational materials, candy and a pile of business cards for their tables.
 Displays were creative and delightful.
 And The IJ Fair Cafe was open offering beverages and snacks.
-Nebraska made everyone feel welcomed.
+Washington made everyone feel welcomed.
 During the two hour time frame, policies were discussed, business cards were exchanged, and most importantly, personal contacts were made.
 Folks attending the fair can now put faces to names.

 Over a hundred child support professionals from North America signed the Interstate Pledge, a commitment to optimize cooperation and eliminate barriers associated with multi-jurisdictional cases.
 For this, they received a WICSEC pedometer and an updated listing of names, email addresses, and phone numbers for all the individuals who have signed the pledge over the past fourteen years.
 The list of over 1,000 names includes individuals from Guam to New York, the Apache Nation to the Quinault Tribal Nation, and the Department of Defense to the federal Office of Child Support Enforcement.
 Representatives of the Child Support Maintenance Office in British Columbia, Canada, have even signed the Pledge.